publicdocs/uscode/assets/md/titles/usc35/us/usc/t35/ptII/ch14/m__us_usc_t35_s156.md

         (1)

          To obtain an extension of the term of a patent under this section, the owner of record of the patent or its agent shall submit an application to the Director.
-Except as provided in paragraph (5), such an application may only be submitted within the sixty-day period beginning on the date the product received permission under the provision of law under which the applicable regulatory review period occurred for commercial marketing or use.
+Except as provided in paragraph (5), such an application may only be submitted within the sixty-day period beginning on the date the product received permission under the provision of law under which the applicable regulatory review period occurred for commercial marketing or use, or in the case of a drug product described in subsection (i), within the sixty-day period beginning on the covered date (as defined in subsection (i)).
 The application shall contain—

             (A) the identity of the approved product and the Federal statute under which regulatory review occurred;